-Children are also welcome, and are given a colorful drink (non-alcoholic, of course) to enjoy, and they can explore the various carvings and exhibits throughout the space.
+Children are also welcome and are given a colourful drink (non-alcoholic, of course) to enjoy, and they can explore the various carvings and exhibits throughout the space.
 There are also a variety of other activities to enjoy, including ice-carving competitions, and visitors can opt for a drink-and-dinner package, with dinner served at normal temperatures in their restaurant next door.

 We visited Sweden as part of a tour, and after spending the day sightseeing we came across the ICEBAR on a night out.
 It was a really fun experience, with plenty of photo opportunities, delicious drinks and a great crowd.
 Not too rowdy, I would definitely say the bar is great for all ages, and is a great way to experience a slice of Northern Sweden, without having to make the trek.

 Don’t miss your chance to experience a genuine Arctic Winter Wonderland, any time of year!
 The ICEBAR is a fun, unique Swedish experience for tourists and locals alike.

 Other Winter Activities Near Stockholm: Family-friendly ice hotels

 Book your rental car through Rentalcars.com for the best budget price.